sorbet/sorbet/website/docs/abstract.md

 Sorbet supports abstract classes, abstract methods, and interfaces.

 > **Note**: Much of the support for abstract classes, methods, and interfaces is
 > only implemented using the runtime system.
-At Stripe, these checks are
-> enforced with a wholesome test that loads up all Stripe's code and checks
-> that these invariants hold.
-Support for these checks in the static system is
+Support for these checks in the
-> planned for the future.
+> static system is planned for the future.

 Abstract methods ensure that a particular method gets implemented anywhere the class or module is inherited, included, or extended.